Select Page

 1. The Causes of the Berlin Blockade

-The division of Germany into two separate entities, East and West Germany, following World War II set the stage for the Berlin Blockade.
-Berlin, although located deep within Soviet-controlled East Germany, was also divided into four zones, each controlled by one of the four Allied powers: the Soviet Union, the United States, Britain, and France.
+The split of Germany into two, East and West Germany after World War II formed the basis of the Berlin Blockade.
+Berlin, although located deep within Soviet-controlled East Germany, was also divided into four zones, each controlled by one of the four Allied powers: the Soviet Union, the United States, Britain and France.

-The primary cause of the blockade was the Soviet Union’s displeasure with the Western Allies’ currency reform in their zones.
-The introduction of the Deutsche Mark in the Western zones threatened to strengthen the economic viability of West Germany and potentially weaken the influence of the Soviet Union in East Germany.
+The main reason for the blockade was that the Soviet Union was not satisfied with currency reform by the Western Allies in their zones.
+The use of the Deutsche Mark in the western zones was to advance the economic stability of West Germany, and thus likely pose a threat to the power of the U.S.S.R in East Germany.

 2. The Blockade Begins